Score-Driven Exponential Random Graphs: A New Class of Time-Varying Parameter Models for Dynamical Networks

-It is worth noticing that, for sampling and cross sectional inference, we employed the R package \textit{ergm}.
-It uses state of the art MCMC techniques for both tasks~\citep[see][for a description of the software]{hunter2008ergm}.
-Hence, we compared the SD-ERGM based on the approximate pseudo-likelihood -- both in the definition of the time-varying parameter update and inference of the static parameters -- with a sequence of exact cross sectional estimates.
-In general, the latter are known to be better performing than the pseudo-likelihood alternative, as discussed in Section \ref{sec:ergm_Inference}.
-Even if the cross sectional estimates are based on the exact likelihood, while the SD approach is based on an approximation, the SD-ERGM remains the best performing solution.
-In our opinion, this provides further evidence of the advantages of SD-ERGM as a filtering tool.
-Finally, the last column of Table \ref{tab:mse_filter} reports the percentage number of times the LM test of~\cite{calvori2017testing} applied to the SD-ERGM correctly classifies the parameters as time-varying (or static for the constant DGP).
-The test performs correctly in almost all the cases considered.
-The only exception is the case of the AR(1) dynamics, when both parameters vary in time.
-The test is quite conservative and correctly identifies both parameters as time-varying only 20\% of the times.
-The problem is that, even for degeneracy-free ERGMs, multi-collinearity of statistics often emerges.
-A rigorous discussion would require to take into account different signal-to-noise ratios in stochastic DGPs, as done in~\cite{calvori2017testing}.
-That would necessitate a precise identification of areas of the parameter space that are free from inferential issues.
-The topic of multi-collinearity is recently receiving attention \citep[see][]{duxbury2018diagnosing}, but a clear characterization for different values of the ERGM parameters is not yet available.
+It is worth noticing that, for sampling and cross-sectional inference, we employed the R package \textit{ergm} that uses state-of-the-art MCMC techniques for both tasks~\citep[see][for a description of the software]{hunter2008ergm}.
+Hence, we compared the SD-ERGM based on the approximate pseudo-likelihood -- both in the definition of the time-varying parameter update and inference of the static parameters -- with a sequence of exact cross-sectional estimates that are in general known to be better performing than the pseudo-likelihood alternative, as mentioned in Section \ref{sec:lit_rev_ergm}.
+Even if the cross-sectional estimates are based on the exact likelihood, while the SD approach is based on an approximation, the SD-ERGM remains the best-performing solution.
+This provides further evidence of the advantages of SD-ERGM as a filtering tool.
+Finally, the last column of Table \ref{tab:mse_filter_gwesp} reports the percentage number of times the LM test of~\cite{calvori2017testing} applied to the SD-ERGM correctly classifies the parameters as time-varying (or static for the constant DGP).
+The test performs correctly in all the cases considered.